niravb1992/Wyther/README.md

 Wyther
 ================
-A simple Python wrapper class for Yahoo Weather API
+A simple Python wrapper to the Yahoo Weather API

 Prerequisites
 =================